 Use the same charts as used for Item CP3.
 Calculate the mean number of face-to-face client-ACT service contacts, per week, over a month-long period.
 From the calculated mean values, determine the median number of service contacts across the sample (e.g., in a 10-chart sample, this would be the average of the 5th and 6th values when the mean service contacts per week are rank-ordered}.
 Remember to use the most complete and up-to-date period during a recent 4-week time frame.
 Ask the team leader, clinicians, or an administrative person for the most recent and complete period of documentation.
-Team Leader Interview How many clients are scheduled to be seen four or more times a week?
-What are some of the reasons for such high number of visits?
-Who is seen least often, per the schedule?
-[Further query for the number of clients who are scheduled to be seen less than once per week and the reasons for this level of care.
-This information can help provide context for what is observed in the chart review, especially as to the flexibility of services in general and the reason for the level of care provided.
-Such information may be used in qualitative feedback.]

 - Only count face-to-face contacts with clients.
 Do not count phone calls or contacts with collaterals or family members. - If a client receives several consecutive contacts across staff, judge whether these contacts are meaningfully differentiated.
-If they are not, count a series of consecutive contacts in one day with multiple staff as one contact for that day. - The evaluator may judge whether select contacts should be included at all in the chart tally given the quality of contacts (e.g., a team leader documents a contact that appears to be an unplanned run-in at the agency, with no apparent purpose). - Attend to high frequency contacts that detract from person-centered, recovery-oriented services (e.g., clients receiving frequent contacts centered solely on medication and money management services).
+If they are not, count a series of consecutive contacts in one day with multiple staff as one contact for that day. - The evaluator may judge whether select contacts should be included at all in the chart tally given the quality of contacts (e.g., a team leader documents a contact that appears to be an unplanned run-in at the agency, with no apparent purpose}. - Attend to high frequency contacts that detract from person-centered, recovery-oriented services (e.g., clients receiving frequent contacts centered solely on medication and money management services}.
 Although we do not recommend adjusting the rating and continuing to rate given the data, we do recommend providing qualitative feedback.